 About 77 percent of Nebraska treatment centers accept private insurance, around 35 percent accept Medicare, and about 80 percent accept Medicaid payments.
 For clients with lower income or uninsured patients, 62.9 percent of the facilities use a sliding fee scale based on income, and 46.8 percent provide treatment at no charge or a minimal amount.

-Nebraska Withdrawal Treatment Center Accreditations
+Treatment Center Accreditations in Nebraska

 At a minimum, substance abuse treatment centers must meet state licensure requirements.
 However, quality addiction treatment facilities will also undergo the process of accreditation.
 When a treatment center is accredited, the facility and staff have undergone a series of assessments to obtain affirmation from the agency that provides the certification.
 An accredited facility ensures that the treatment professionals and staff are dedicated to the highest standard of care.